hattmo/projects/covert_c2_ping/README.md

 # Covert C2 Ping

-Implementation of a external c2 tunnel for cobalt strike over icmp echo request/responses
+Covert C2 Ping is a implementation of a command and control tunnel for cobaltstrike over icmp Echo requests and responses.
+The reference implementation for external C2 can be found on [helpsystems.com](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/listener-infrastructue_external-c2.htm?cshid=1043)